cristianoliveira/awesome4girls/README.md

   - [Code it Like a Girl](http://www.codeitlikeagirl.com/?lang=en) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/5c/Flag_of_Greece.svg/30px-Flag_of_Greece.svg.png" alt="Greece" width="30">

-    It is a digital media collective that creates content intended to inspire people who self-identify as female to follow their dreams.
+    Code it Like a Girl is a digital media collective that creates content intended to inspire people who self-identify as female to follow their dreams.
 From technology news and how-to’s to remarkable stories of people all around the world, articles on feminism or just whatever we feel like talking-writing-filming about, we’ll be sharing our POV on anything that can be proven empowering, valuable, informative or entertaining to our audience.

   - [Global Fund for Women](http://ignite.globalfundforwomen.org/about)